tomo-yoshi/mokumoku/README.md

 ### Vercel
 #### Deployment
 The main branch is connected to Vercel.
 Therefore, the main branch is always synchronized to production.

+1. Create PR from `develop` to `main`
+2. See a Preview page
+3. Confirm `All checks have passed`
+4. Confirm there are no conflicts
+5. Click the `Squash and merge` button

 ---